psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "The dead are dead.
 Sheen Macarthur.
 They can know or do nothing.
 I will do it.
 It is willed.
 Yes, I am going up to the house there.
 And now I am going from here.
 God Himself has my thanks to you, and my blessing too.
 They will come back to you.
 It is not forgetting you I will be.
 Good-bye."

 "Good-bye, Neil, son of the woman that was my friend.
 A south wind to you!
 Go up by the farm.
 In the front of the house you will see what you will be seeing.
 Maisie Macdonald will be there.
 She will tell you what's for the telling.
 There is no harm in it, sure: sure, the dead are dead.
 It is praying for you I will be, Neil Ross.
-Peace to you! "
+Peace to you!"

 "And to you, Sheen."